NEW! Biden Administration’s Detailed Guide to the IRA

 By doing all this and more, the Inflation Reduction Act will create 9 million jobs over the next decade in clean energy, clean manufacturing, and natural infrastructure (e.g., forests and parks), according to the Blue Green Alliance.
 The bill’s backers further assert that it will reduce annual US emissions by 40 percent from 2005 levels by 2030, a claim supported by three independent analyses that is further examined below.
 If achieved, that reduction would approach the 50 to 52 percent reduction that scientists say is needed to limit global temperature rise to 1.5 degrees Celsius above pre-industrial levels.

-(We at Carbon Tax Center are less sanguine about 2030, in part because we question the apparent modeling assumption that the US was already on track for a 30 percent reduction by 2030; in 2021 we were only 14 percent below the 2005 baseline figure, not 20 percent, a figure calculated with 2020 emissions, an obvious aberration due to temporary Covid-related economic and energy contractions, yet one advanced by a high-profile NY Times climate columnist in May and picked up a month later in a NYT editorial.
-Note also that the bill’s backers aren’t crediting the IRA with reducing US emissions by 40 percent; rather, they point to the bill as a big assist to accomplish that job, tacking a high single-digit reduction onto that putative 30 percent “business-as-usual” reduction level.)
+(We at Carbon Tax Center are less sanguine about 2030, in part because we question the apparent modeling assumption that the U.S. was already on track for a 30 percent reduction by 2030; U.S. 2021 emissions were only 14 percent below the 2005 baseline figure, not 20 percent, a figure calculated with 2020 emissions, an obvious aberration due to temporary Covid-related economic and energy contractions, yet one advanced by a high-profile NY Times climate columnist in May and repeated a month later in a NYT editorial.
+Note also that the bill’s backers didn’t credit the IRA with reducing U.S. emissions by 40 percent; rather, they pointed to the bill as a big assist to accomplish that job, tacking a high single-digit reduction onto that putative 30 percent “business-as-usual” reduction level.)

-Hertsgaard puts G.O.P. climate obstructionism in a harsh light, asking “How much longer will the Republican Party be given a pass on its climate wrecking?”
+Hertsgaard put G.O.P. climate obstructionism in a harsh light, asking “How much longer will the Republican Party be given a pass on its climate wrecking?”
 Here’s his answer:

 Until Manchin’s surprise announcement that he was ready to support a climate bill after all, both wings of the movement, along with 99 percent of press coverage, was giving him all the blame for blocking climate progress on Capitol Hill.
 This was understandable, but bizarre given that his vote only mattered because Republican senators have been in lockstep opposition to climate action since, well, forever.
 Republicans in Washington have opposed real climate action for more than 30 years … Yet they never pay a political price for it.
 News coverage and political adversaries treat the GOP’s opposition as unchangeable as gravity.
 Thus Republicans get away with scorning Democrats’ ideas for combating the climate crisis, even as they offer no credible plans of their own. (emphasis added)

-“No more hiding behind a free pass,” writes Hertsgaard, as he calls on climate activists to challenge climate-do-nothing Republicans in midterm campaigning.
+“No more hiding behind a free pass,” Hertsgaard wrote, as he called on climate activists to challenge climate-do-nothing Republicans, not a single one of whom voted for the IRA, in midterm campaigning.
 Alongside parallel challenges to regain reproductive autonomy and stop deranged 2020 election conspiracy-mongering, the Democrats’ newfound climate voice just might give them a fighting chance to hold Congress in November.
+[Note addendum above, reporting the Democrats’ greater-than–expected electoral strength in the 2022 midterms.]

-Perhaps the most intriguing part of Hertsgaard’s article is his discussion of the IRA’s environmental justice implications.
-He gives EJ advocates, from environmental justice godfather Robert Bullard to the upstart Climate Justice Alliance (whom we have called out on our Carbon Pricing and Environmental Justice page), plenty of space to decry the provisions nominally authorizing more drilling and other fossil fuel extraction, which historically has disproportionately damaged BIPOC communities.
-But Hertsgaard also spotlights the assertion by the consultancy Energy Innovation (one of the three bullish “independent analysts” of the IRA noted earlier) that “the bill’s clean energy measures will yield 24 times more emissions reductions than its fossil fuel provisions will increase emissions.”
+Perhaps the most intriguing part of Hertsgaard’s article was his discussion of the IRA’s environmental justice implications.
+He gave EJ advocates, from environmental justice godfather Robert Bullard to the upstart Climate Justice Alliance (whom we called out on our Carbon Pricing and Environmental Justice page), plenty of space to decry the provisions nominally authorizing more drilling and other fossil fuel extraction, which historically has disproportionately damaged BIPOC communities.
+But Hertsgaard also spotlighted the assertion by the consultancy Energy Innovation (one of the three bullish “independent analysts” of the IRA noted earlier) that “the bill’s clean energy measures will yield 24 times more emissions reductions than its fossil fuel provisions will increase emissions.”
+[Addendum, Sept 2023: Energy Innovation subsequently raised its 24-to-1 emissions ratio to 28-to-1; details here.]

 This claim, even if only half-valid, could be catalytic, as Hertsgaard explains: